-It may be a toss-up on whether smelling the fumes or the onions is worse but, the onions definitely won't cause any toxic harm to your lungs.
+It may be a toss-up on whether smelling the fumes or the onions is worse, but the onion smell is a little more natural.
 Simply slice at least two medium onions and place in saucers around the room.
-When the job is over, don't use these for cooking because they have absorbed VOCs.
+When the job is over, don't use these for cooking, because they may have absorbed volatile organic compounds (VOCs).

 Deactivated charcoal is an excellent odor-absorber.
 You can purchase it in small pouches or in a crushed formula that can be placed in bowls around the room.
 Use the leftover to make sachets to stick in smelly shoes.

-Small bowls (about one cup) of apple cider or distilled white vinegar will absorb paint fumes without adding any additional toxicity to the air.
+Small bowls (about one cup) of apple cider or distilled white vinegar will absorb paint fumes.
 Place the bowls in every corner of the room.

-Bowls of dry coffee grounds will not only absorb the paint fumes but they may just make you feel more alert and keep you going until the job is done.
+Bowls of dry coffee grounds will not only absorb the paint fumes, but they may also help make you feel more alert and keep you going until the job is done.
 Be sure to dispose of them in the trash when you're done.

 Two of the best natural extracts to eliminate paint odor and refresh the room's air are vanilla and peppermint.
 Simply place a few drops of the extract on cotton balls and place them in small bowls or saucers scattered around the room.
 Some painting experts swear by adding a drop or two of the extracts directly to the can of paint before starting the job to lessen the odor.

-The flame of a candle will help burn away VOCs from the air but be careful to select the right type of candle.
-Paraffin-based candles may actually emit more toxins into the air.
-Choose a soy-based or natural beeswax candle to breathe the most safely.
-Take extreme caution if children and pets have access to the room while the candles are lit.
+The flame of a candle will help burn away VOCs from the air, but be careful to select the right type of candle: Choose a soy-based or natural beeswax candle.
+Do not leave lit candles unattended.

 Tips to Avoid Heavy Paint Fumes From the Start

 - While it is not always possible, the best way to avoid heavy fumes is to select a low or zero VOC (volatile organic compounds) paint formula.
-If you must use an oil-based paint or primer, choose those that are marked as "low odor".
-There are also paints made from plants, milk, minerals, or clay that are less toxic to the environment.
+If you must use an oil-based paint or primer, choose those that are marked as low odor.
+There are also paints made from plants, milk, minerals, or clay.

 - Allow each coat to dry completely before applying the next layer of paint.
-Damp walls can trap fumes and slowly emit toxic gases for a longer time.
+Damp walls can trap fumes and slowly emit odor for a longer time.
 As you paint, keep the lids on paint cans and cover paint trays and brushes with plastic wrap when not in use.